Disha-Bundela/Unix-Assignment/README.md

-# Guessing Game Bash Script for Unix Workbench
+## Unix Workbench assignment by Disha Bundela.
-This Make file was ran at: 2020-05-21:15:11:31
+`README.md` was created using `makefile` at Sun May 31 10:10:05 IST 2020.

-There were 29 lines in guessinggame.sh
+Number of lines in `guessinggame.sh` is 40.